 Salted Caramel Swiss Meringue Buttercream

-- Whisk whites and sugar until they temp 140F.
-Basically you are looking to melt the sugar granules, and also make it so the egg white is in a safe temperature to be consumed.
+- Whisk the whites and sugar until they temp 140F.
+Basically you are looking to melt the sugar granules, and also make it so the egg whites are in a safe temperature to be consumed.

 Salted Caramel Sauce